Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Methodology

-The Go1 simulated data consists of 156 jumps (120 for training, 30 for validation, and 6 for testing), with each jump having 800 data points: 300 for launching, 300 for landing (totaling 600 contact points), and 200 for flight.
-The A1 simulated dataset contains 150 jumps (100 for training, 40 for validation, and 10 for testing), with each jump comprising 1200 data points: 400 for launch, 400 for landing (800 contact points), and 400 for flight.
-To enhance robustness, a variant of the datasets with added noise as described in the work from \citet{ding2024robust}.
+The Go1 simulated data consists of 156 jumps (120 for training, 30 for validation, and 6 for testing), with each jump having 800 points: 300 for launching, 300 for landing, and 200 for flight.
+The A1 dataset contains 150 jumps (100 for training, 40 for validation, and 10 for testing), with each jump comprising 1200 points: 400 for launch, 400 for landing, and 400 for flight.
+To enhance robustness, a variant of the datasets with added noise was considered, as described in the work from \citet{panichi2025fly}.

-Real-world data were collected from a Go1 quadruped, as depicted in Fig.~\ref{fig:real_jump}.
+Real-world data were collected from a Go1 robot, as depicted in Fig.~\ref{fig:real_jump}.
 The quadruped was operated using the same control algorithm as in the simulation, with data collection performed similarly using the official Go1 SDK.
 This dataset comprises 15 jumps, distributed as 12 for training, 2 for validation, and 1 for testing, maintaining the same data point distribution as the Go1 simulated data.

 The collected data are preprocessed to compute necessary derivatives and forces.
 The state's acceleration $\ddot{\mathbf{q}}$ is calculated by numerically differentiating the velocity data $\dot{\mathbf{q}}$.
-The force on the CoM, $\bm{\mathcal{F}} \in \mathbb{R}^6$, is calculated based on Eq.~\ref{eq.CoM_Linear_Angular} and ~\ref{eq.CoM_force}, forming the final system input, $\mathbf{u}$.
+The force on the CoM, $\bm{\mathcal{F}} \in \mathbb{R}^6$, is calculated based on Eqs.~\eqref{eq.CoM_Linear_Angular} and ~\eqref{eq.CoM_force}, forming the final system input, $\mathbf{u}$.